dubo-dubon-duponey/docker-airplay/README.md

 You need to run this in `host` or `mac(or ip)vlan` networking (because of mDNS).

-If you want to run multiple instances on the same host, then `macvlan` (or `ipvlan`) is your only choice.

 ### Additional arguments

 Any additional arguments when running the image will get fed to the `shairport-sync` binary.